 Whilst you may not have experienced this behaviour directly, you may have witnessed someone else being bullied or harassed.
 If this has occurred, you’re encouraged to challenge such behaviour and/or support your colleague to do so.
 We understand you may feel worried about getting involved in a situation that does not directly affect you.
 Your manager or trade union representative will support you in raising your concerns in an informal or formal way.
 We expect all managers to take timely and appropriate action to address and resolve issues in line with our policies, including the disciplinary policy and procedures where necessary.
 Any manager who knowingly allows or tolerates bullying or harassment, including the failure to immediately address such misconduct, will be in breach of the Dignity at Work policy and may be subject to disciplinary action, up to and including dismissal.

 If you have any questions or concerns about dignity at work, we strongly encourage you to speak with your manager, head of office/team leader, your Trade Union representative if you’re a member, or with the Culture of Respect Helpline without delay.
-And if you’re a manager and need advice, contact the HR Office on 86500.
+And if you’re a manager and need advice, contact the People and Culture Office on 86500.